raystack/optimus/docs/docs/rfcs/20211002_secret_management.md

   SECRET_2    | 3aa788a21a76651c349ceeee76f1cb76 |  transport | 2021-10-06 06:02:02
 ```

+This command will only shows the user managed secret sets and ignoring the system managed secret, while on the REST response
+both sets can be shown.
+An additional field in secret table called 'TYPE' can be added to differentiate the two sets.

 ### Using secrets without Optimus

 If someone wants to pass an exclusive secret without registering it with Optimus first, that should also be possible.